Solar-Messenger/ShaderToHuman/README.md

 This tool helps you with shader writing and debugging.
 It's meant to be used for small specific use cases (printing or drawing a few number, 2D or 3D elements) as it was optimized for ease of integration (~ one file, few lines of code) and not render speed for complex UI.

+The permissive BSD 3-Clause license is free for commercial use.
+Feel free to integrate into your projects.

 We suggest you browse the [interactive documentation](https://electronicarts.github.io/ShaderToHuman).
 You can explore more samples in [Gigi](https://github.com/electronicarts/gigi) (Search in GigiBrowser for "Human") and you will see how rapid prototyping in shaders becomes straightforward.
 Use PrintF debugging, draw a watch window in the viewport or use